 The feathery, fern-like leaves and hollow stalks of the Fennel plant can be chewed or sucked for a cooling, sweet-tasting treat.
 This plant actually grows naturally all over the country and you may even be able to pick it yourself along bike paths.

 Melt together coconut oil and food-grade cocoa butter and mix in with some clove oil.
 Let this mixture cool in the fridge into a home-made creamy substance that can be rubbed onto your baby's gums.

-Similar to the effects of Amber, some parents have had success with necklaces made of small pieces of hazelwood, which is claimed to absorb the body's excess acid.
+Best of both worlds!
+Not only do you get the soothing properties of the amber but you also get small pieces of hazelwood, which is claimed to absorb the body's excess acid.
 This can help with teething, eczema, and acid reflux.

 Is there a teething tip or method that we missed?
 Let us know in the comments, and we'll add it to the list!